Darius is a former high school literary and feature writer with a Bachelor of Science degree in Information and Communications Technology.

 Ikinagagalak kong makilala ka.
 It's very nice to meet you.

-I am born and raised in the Philippines for almost 22 years.
-I am native to both Filipino and English languages and currently learning a few languages like Korean and Japanese.
-I can also speak and understand a little of Ilonggo, or Hiligaynon language, an Austronesian regional language, and understand other local and regional languages found in the Philippines even if I have never heard them before.
+I am born and raised in the Philippines for almost 22 years, native to Filipino language and very much used with the English language.
+I also try to learn other languages like Korean, Spanish, and Japanese.
+I can also speak and understand a little of Ilonggo, or Hiligaynon language, a regional language, and understand other local and regional languages found and heard in the Philippines even if I have yet to learn them.

-In my opinion, you'll have to learn the Filipino language in five key areas with each having increasing difficulties:
+In my personal opinion, you'll have to learn the Filipino language in five key areas with each having increasing difficulties, from the easiest to the most difficult:

 - pronunciation, tone, and diction